 Lean Into Support & Community

 Many women try to transition alone—often out of habit, not strength.
 Seeking circles, creative therapeutic classes, and friends helps to normalize the messy middle.
-Consider professional support (therapy, coaching, holistic practitioners)…like Infinite Black Circle, LLC, for support.
+Consider professional support (therapy, coaching, holistic practitioners)…like Seasonal Circles Group Coaching, for support.
 Share your story—being witnessed helps integrate change.
 You don’t have to be strong in isolation.

 Engage Spiritual or Meaning-Based Practices